Nocturnal42/runmyrobot/README.md

 * `.brightness X` set the camera brightness [0..255]
 * `.contrast X` set the camera contrast [0..255]
 * `.saturation X` set the camera saturation [0..255]
+* `.stationary` Toggles stationary mode on and off.
+When enabled, forward / backward commands will be blocked.

 Hardware modules can have their own hardware specific TTS commands.